 The right muzzle device — whether it’s a flash hider, compensator or muzzle brake — is an often-overlooked feature when shopping for an AR.
 But it shouldn’t be, as each enhances the rifle in its own way.
 Understanding and selecting the right option for your black gun can go a long way in making a more effective firearm.

 Here’s an example.
 I once conducted an experiment to see how effective a couple of these were.
 Now this wasn’t a truly scientific experiment, but it still was pretty definitive.
-I shot my 16-inch carbine nekkid muzzle, with a standard A2 flash hider, and with a Yankee Hill Machine Phantom 5C2 flash hider.
+I shot my 16-inch carbine nekkid muzzle, with a standard A2 flash suppressor, and with a Yankee Hill Machine Phantom 5C2 flash suppressor.
 I did this around 8 p.m. in the autumn, dark enough that there was little ambient light.
 The ammo used was Winchester 5.56 (Q3131A for a part number if you care), made in Israel for Olin Industries (owns Winchester name for ammo), known for producing a bright flash.

 The first shot with the nekkid muzzle produced an orange basketball-sized globular flash.
 It was bright and did in fact disrupt the night vision I had at the time.
-I followed this up with the Mil-Spec A2 flash hider on the muzzle.
+I followed this up with the Mil-Spec A2 flash suppressor on the muzzle.

 The result when fired was a small orange flash about the size of the average Clementine orange.
 Then I fired with the Phantom and I was duly impressed.
 There was no flash visible to me or the observers (my extended family), but there was a single spark that traveled a few feet from the muzzle before extinguishing.
 A. Spark.